 The Gap was founded in 1969 by Doris and Donald Fisher in Ocean Avenue, San Francisco.
-The couple invested $63,000 into the company, which recorded an astounding $2 million in sales in just two years later.
+The couple invested $63,000 into the company, which recorded an astounding $2 million in sales in just two years.
 The retailer soon began to aggressively pursue expansion in the local market, managing 25 outlets by 1973.
-The decades that follow would see the company expand under the leadership of the Fisher family into international markets and establish itself as a powerhouse in the fashion industry.
+The decades that followed would see the company expand under the leadership of the Fisher family into international markets and establish itself as a powerhouse in the fashion industry.

-Today, The Gap controls five international brands – Gap, Banana Republic, Old Navy, Athleta and Intermix – and manages over 3,300 stores in 90 countries, with an additional 400 stores operating under franchise agreements.
-Although the Fisher family is no longer active in the day to day running of the company, they maintain a 43% stake.
+Today, The Gap controls five international brands – Gap, Banana Republic, Old Navy, Athleta and Intermix – and manages over 3,165 stores in 90 countries, with an additional 459 stores operating under franchise agreements.
+Although the Fisher family is no longer active in the day-to-day running of the company, they maintain a 44 per cent stake.

 3. Fast Retailing Co.

 Fast retailing Co is a Japan-based fashion retailing company best known for its leading subsidiary UNIQLO.
 The company can trace its roots to 1949, when a tailor by the name of Hitoshi Yania founded a roadside menswear shop called Ogori Shoji.
-His son, Tadashi Yanai began his career selling kitchenware and men’s clothing at a Jusco supermarket but soon joined the family business in 1972.
-In 1991, the company Fast Retailing Co and was listed on the Hiroshima Stock Exchange three years later as it became the fastest-growing retailer in Japan, making Yanai Japan’s richest individual.
+His son, Tadashi Yanai, began his career selling kitchenware and men’s clothing at a Jusco supermarket but soon joined the family business in 1972.
+In 1991, the company Fast Retailing Co and was listed on the Hiroshima Stock Exchange.
+Three years later, it became the fastest-growing retailer in Japan, making Yanai Japan’s richest individual.

-Today, Fast Retailing Co is a leading player in the fashion industry with revenues of $17.31 billion, and was ranked as the 41st Most Innovative Company in the World by Forbes.
+Today, Fast Retailing Co is a leading player in the fashion industry with revenues of $18.2 billion and was ranked 32nd on Forbes Most Innovative Company in the World list for 2018.

 H&M is the second largest fashion retailing company in the world.
-Founded in 1947 by Erling Persson in Västerås, Sweden, the store (originally called Hennes) was a women’s clothing specialty retailer but later expanded to include menswear after the successful acquisition of men’s clothing brand, Mauritz Widforss.
+Founded in 1947 by Erling Persson in Västerås, Sweden, the store (originally called Hennes) was a women’s clothing specialty retailer.
+It later expanded to include menswear after the successful acquisition of men’s clothing brand Mauritz Widforss.
 The acquisition also resulted in a change of name to Hennes & Mauritz, which was later changed to H&M for easy pronunciation as the company began to expand into international markets.

-Today, H&M controls global brands such as H&M, COS, Weekday, Cheap Monday, and Monki, and operates more than 4,300 stores across 64 countries.
+Today, H&M controls global brands such as H&M, COS, Weekday, Cheap Monday and Monki and operates 4,739 stores in 71 markets, with 47 online markets.
 The company continues to be actively managed by the Persson family, with Erling Persson’s son Stefan leading the firm as Chairman of the Board, while Stefan’s son Karl-Johan works as President and CEO.
-The Persson family also collectively controls a 30% stake and retains a 60% of the voting rights.
+The Persson family also collectively controls a 46 per cent stake and retains 74 per cent of the voting rights.

 Owning Family: Ortega

-Inditex, best known as the owners of Zara, is the largest fashion group in the world today with revenues of $23.27 billion.
+Inditex, best known as the owner of Zara, is the largest fashion group in the world today, with revenues of $23.27 billion.
 The family-owned business can trace its beginnings to 1975 when Ortega Amancio, together with his wife Rosalia Mera, founded a small clothing retail store in A Coruna, Spain.
 Originally called Zorba, the store was forced to change its name to Zara when it was discovered that another business went by the same name.
-In the 1980s the company implemented a new design and distribution method that drastically reduced the time between design, production, and arrival at retail sites, incorporating emerging computer technology in the process.
+In the 1980s, the company implemented a new design and distribution method that drastically reduced the time between design, production and arrival at retail sites, incorporating emerging computer technology in the process.